Fair Warning (Van Halen album)

 Fair Warning is the fourth studio album by American rock band Van Halen.
-Released on April 29, 1981, it sold more than two million copies, but was still the band's slowest-selling album of the David Lee Roth era.
+Released on April 29, 1981, by Warner Bros.
+Records, the album peaked at number 5 on the Billboard 200, while the single "So This Is Love?" failed to reach Billboard Hot 100, peaking at number 110 on the Bubbling-Under list.
+The album sold more than two million copies in the United States, but was still the band's slowest-selling album of the David Lee Roth era.
 Despite the album's commercially disappointing sales, Fair Warning was met with mostly positive reviews from critics.

-The album was listed by Esquire as one of the 75 Albums Every Man Should Own.
+It was listed by Esquire as one of the "75 Albums Every Man Should Own".

 Packaging

-The album's cover artwork features a detail from The Maze, a painting by Canadian artist William Kurelek, which depicts his tortured youth.
+The album's cover artwork features (in parts differently composed) details from The Maze, a painting by Canadian artist William Kurelek, which depicts his tortured youth.

 The album's cover artwork is accompanied by an insert of a black-and-white portrait of the members of the band, in addition to another black-and-white photo of an exterior wall featuring cracked windows and a lyric from the album's opening song "Mean Street" in handwritten graffiti.
 This second photo was taken by famed rock photographer Neil Zlozower.